14

 kubectl describe node <control-plane> | grep Taints

-This taint keeps your workloads off the master by default.
+This taint keeps your workloads off the control-plane node by default.

 Taints/Tolerations vs Affinity (don't confuse them)